All Episodes

 If you have assets, you can buy that.

-If you have I say it a different way.
+I say it a different way.

 I said money is freedom.

-It gives you options to travel.
+It gives you options to educate.

 But the government wants to strangle personal freedom because that goes against the big central socialist government that tells you what you can and can't do and how much you can and can't have.

-If you look at history, and I'm I come from this as a historian now, not just a pundit, a journalist.
+If you look at history, and I come from this as a historian now, not just a pundit, a journalist.

 If you look at history and you line up the countries, nobody in China has any personal power, nor in Russia, nor in Cuba.